trevorhreed/gulp-acute/README.md

 **gulpfile.js**

-> Adds the content of each HTML file under the current directory to the Angular `[$templateCache](https://docs.angularjs.org/api/ng/service/$templateCache)` by compiling the content into a single JavaScript file.
+> Creates a file at `./public/templates.js`, which contains the AngularJS code to add the content of all HTML files under the current directory to the `[$templateCache](https://docs.angularjs.org/api/ng/service/$templateCache)`.
+The cached HTML content will be availabe in an Angular module named `templates`.

 ```js
 var acute = require('acute');